Community gives team hero's welcome

 © Contributed by Michelle Walton

-The Parrsboro Midget "A" Predator girls won the provincial championship banner on the weekend, and were given a hero's welcome on their return home.
-Among those celebrating during a Main Street parade were (from left) Brooke Walton, Khristine Bowden and Megan Johnson.
+The Parrsboro Midget A Predators captured the provincial hockey championship in Kingston last weekend, and were greeted to a hero's welcome upon their return home.
+Among those taking part in a parade along Main Street were (from left) Brooke Walton, Khristine Bowden and Megan Johnson.

 PARRSBORO - A group of local girls went away hockey players last weekend, and came home champions.
 The Parrsboro Midget Girl Predators captured the provincial championship after an impressive weekend of competition in Kingston, winning the banner with a nail-biting 1-0 victory over Glace Bay in the finals on April 1.
 Coach Matt Smith said he was very proud and happy with the team's performance.
 It was the first ever appearance for a Parrsboro girls team at provincials.
 "Something we've preached all year long is that you can't be individuals in hockey, you have to be a team to be successful," he said.
 "In the last couple months they've been catching on t it, and this weekend they just put it all together."
 The Predators opened up the tournament with a 5-2 win over the East Hants Penguins on Friday night, followed by a 2-1 win over host Western Valley Saturday morning, and a 3-0 shutout of South Shore, the No. 1 seeds of the southern conference, on Saturday afternoon.
 Sunday morning saw them take their only loss of the weekend, a 1-0 squeaker to Glace Bay.
 "It was a great game," said Smith.
 "They scored on a lucky break, and we didn't get any breaks.
 It ended up that's who we had to play in the finals."
 The championship rematch took place that very afternoon, with Parrsboro winning by the same score as the previous game.
 The win capped off a great showing for the team in the tournament, which saw Victoria McCrindle named all all-star goaltender, Jessica Johnson named tournament MVP and Shelby Leopold named an all-star forward.
 In Saturday's skills competition, Alysha Canning wont the fastest skater competition, Jessica Johnson won the backwards skating competition, and Ava Winters won the breakaway shootout.
 Most of all, Smith was pleased with the poise his players showed throughout the weekend.
 Despite the 1-0 loss, "We knew we had a shot going in because we had seen every team except South Shore," he said.
 "We knew what everybody else had, and we knew if we stuck to our game plan and how we play hockey, we'd be all right."